aeviator/yt-cli/README.md

 In order to install, simply `sudo cp ./yt* /usr/bin/`

+### Acknowledgements

-- Note that ytv and ytm are shell script (with extension .sh).
+Note that ytv and ytm are shell script (with extension .sh).
 You may choose to use these scripts as is, or hack away to create the experience you want.